deleterium/tmg_api/README.md

 ### getPrices
 Returns an array of all prices between `start` and `end` timestamps.
 Timestamps are unix epoch time. `start` must be supplied. `end` is optional and, if not given, will be last available.

+### getDailyOHLC
+Returns an array of all prices between `start` and last available, grouped by day and with open-high-low-close (OHLC) prices.
+Array is formatted to use with Highcharts chart library.
+Array indexes are 0) JS timestamp, 1) Open price, 2) High price, 3) Low price and 4) Close price. `start` timestamp is unix epoch time. `start` must be supplied, although it can be zero.

 ## Testing the API
 A simple API page is served for manual lookups at https://deleterium.info/tmg_api